surya-nand/surya-nand/README.md

 - 👋 Hi, I’m @surya-nand
-- 👀 I’m interested in startup
+- 👀 I’m interested in learning new things
-- 🌱 I’m currently learning python and deep learning
+- 🌱 Working on 100days of python
 - 💞️ I’m looking to collaborate on website development
 - 📫 You can connect me through Linkedin (Anand Pvvs)